Cradles to Crayons

 Cradles to Crayons (C2C) is an American non-profit organization that provides free clothes and other basic needs such as shoes, diapers, coats, and backpacks with school supplies to children living in homeless, poverty, and low-income situations.
 Cradles to Crayons began with its first Giving Factory warehouse in Quincy, Massachusetts, in 2002.
 Cradles to Crayons expanded to Philadelphia, Pennsylvania, in 2006 and Chicago, Illinois, in 2016.
-In 2021, Cradles to Crayons launched its national online clothing donation platform Giving Factory Direct, serving children in NYC and San Francisco with direct donations from across the United States.
-Cradles to Crayons partners with corporations, community groups, service organizations, media outlets, sports teams, and other organizations in Chicagoland, Greater Philadelphia, Massachusetts, NYC, San Francisco, and across the U.S. Supporters donate clothing to clothes donation boxes.
-Then Cradles to Crayons volunteers sort and package the donations and provide them to children.
+Cradles to Crayons partners with corporations, community groups, service organizations, media outlets, sports teams, and other organizations in Chicagoland, Greater Philadelphia, and Massachusetts.
+Supporters donate clothing and essential items at donation boxes, at local community collection drives, or onsite at the Giving Factories.
+Volunteers then quality check, sort and package the donations which Cradles to Crayons provides to service partners who deliver them to the hands of children and families.

+The organization has EIN 04-3584367 as a 501(c)(3) Public Charity; in 2025, it claimed $48,850,142 in total revenue and $33,139,298 in total assets.

 History

 Cradles to Crayons was conceived by Lynn Margherio when she was spending time with her young niece.
 She realized that children grow very quickly, leaving new and nearly new clothing and other children’s essentials unused.
 Interested in redistributing viable resources like free kids clothes and free baby clothes to meet community need, she tested a model to process and redistributed items and make them accessible to children and families.
 She founded Cradles to Crayons as a nonprofit organization and it officially opened its doors in Quincy, Massachusetts, in 2002.
 C2C provided free clothing and other essentials to 2,000 children in its first year and later expanded physical locations, warehouses called The Giving Factory to Philadelphia, Pennsylvania and Chicago, Illinois.
-Through the development of an online clothing donation platform, Giving Factory Direct in 2021, C2C also serves children in NYC and San Francisco.
+Through the development of an online clothing donation platform, Giving Factory Direct also served children in NYC and San Francisco from 2021-2025.
 The organization has Cradles to Crayons drop off locations in Massachusetts, Pennsylvania, and Illinois.
 The new and gently used children's clothing donations go to support families and children in need.
 In 2020, they purchased a building and relocated their Massachusetts Giving Factory warehouse in Brighton, MA to a larger "forever home" in Newton, MA.
 Cradles to Crayons claims its goal is "making it convenient to turn compassion into action."

 Clothing Distribution

 The Giving Factory

 The Giving Factory brings in corporate, school, and neighborhood volunteers, ages 5 and older, who sort Cradles to Crayons donations based on the needs of orders collected from children service partners.
-These orders include clothing item, clothing size, and age.
-Based on the success Cradles to Crayons has had at its Boston, Philadelphia, and Chicago locations, in 2021 the organization created a digital clothing distribution model called Giving Factory Direct.
+These orders include clothing & essential items requested by quantity, size, and age.